Riffe Lake Trout / Landlocked Salmon Fishing

 Lures & Rigging : for the trout, silvers and Kokanee if you think they are there include --

 or Double Whammy spinner

 Rooster Tail, or #1 Vibrex spinner in gold/orange body

-Heidebrandt double blade spinners in size 6 or 7 with a rudder & Flatfish, Power Bait & shrimp or worm about 12” behind
+Heidebrandt double blade spinners in size 6 or 7 with a rudder and Flatfish, Power Bait and shrimp or small worm about 12” behind

 Pop Geer gang troll spinners with the above bait combinations

 Small dodger, or Fish Flash with a Apex Kokanee Special plug, either red or chrome, or